The Impact of a Super Bowl Ad

 For 53 years, audiences everywhere have been gluing their eyes to a TV to celebrate America’s unofficial holiday: The Super Bowl.
-This past Sunday, many of us sat down with a beer in hand and plate of nachos (or party food of choice) in the other to watch the year’s biggest show.
-Unlike any other televised event, taking breaks during the Super Bowl is a challenge as every part of the 4-hour occasion is carefully calculated to keep viewers interested; the final game of the year, the star-packed halftime show and even the commercials themselves.
+This past Sunday, many of us sat down with a beer in hand and a plate of nachos (or party food of choice) in the other to watch the year’s biggest show.
+Unlike any other televised event, taking breaks during the Super Bowl is a challenge as every part of the 4-hour occasion is carefully calculated to keep viewers interested; the final game of the year, the star-packed halftime show, and even the commercials themselves.

 Whether it be the Budweiser Frogs or the Britney Spears Pepsi Generation, chances are we all have a favourite Super Bowl commercial.
-And in the spirit of competition (it is a sporting event, after all), the world’s biggest brands utilize humour, human connection and/or star power to create something memorable that stands out from the crowd.
+And in the spirit of competition (it is a sporting event, after all), the world’s biggest brands utilize humour, human connection, and/or star power to create something memorable that stands out from the crowd.

 A 30-second time slot during the event – or should we call it the Partiots’ Show (sorry, not sorry) – currently goes for a cool $5 million, and that doesn’t include production costs.
-So, the question on everyone’s mind, is it even worth the price?
+So, the question on everyone’s mind is, is it even worth the price?
 In short, yes.
 With well over 100 million viewers tuning in, more people watch the Super Bowl than the year’s biggest blockbuster film (which can credit much of its sales to its trailer airing during the game).
-Advertising during the Super Bowl is a chance to have your product or service noticed by the world at one time, and even more so if its memorable.
+Advertising during the Super Bowl is a chance to have your product or service noticed by the world at one time, and even more so if it's memorable.

 Being on the world’s stage gives you a unique opportunity to tell the viewers, all hundreds of millions of them, something they don’t know, and the ones that have the most return on investment are those that promote a new product, such as movie trailers.
 While Coca-Cola or Pepsi sales might not spike immediately after the event, opting out of the event while competitors maintain their spot could prove catastrophic for the top dogs.